turingschool/md_launch_curriculum/lessons/mod1/Collections.md

 */
 ```

-> With a partner: Try to add a new key/value pair for an existing key `inventory.Add("nails", 7234);`.
+> With a partner:
+> * Try to add a new key/value pair for an existing key `inventory.Add("nails", 7234);`.
 What happens?
 And why?
+> * Access the value of "toasters".
+> * Add 2 to the value of "dog bowls"
+> * Try to access the value of a key that doesn't exist, like "cups"?
+Can you predict what will happen?
+> In your own words, describe to each other what a key and value are.

 <!-- Before moving on to iterating over a dictionary, I think it might be helpful to do some more explicit exploration and/or explanation of key/value pairs -->

+#### Iterating Over a Dictionary

-You can also iterate over a dictionary collection.
+As with a list, you can also iterate over a dictionary collection.
 Try running the code below; really think about what is happening on each line.

 ```c#
 foreach (var (item, qty) in inventory)